SiriusXM Satellite Radio (info for techies)

 bars.
 Depending

-upon your location (see the AIM THE ANTENNA charts above)
+upon your location in North America (see the AIM THE ANTENNA charts above)

 you may need to rotate your antenna to a different location.